relationlabs/Relation-Graph/README.md

 ## Introduction
 `Relation Graph` is a substrate pallet that allows anyone to use GraphDB in [Substrate platform](https://substrate.io/).\
-`Relation Graph` provides organizations with ready-to-use GraphDB service for successfully running Dapps on the Substrate.
+`Relation Graph` provides organizations with ready-to-use GraphDB service for successfully running Dapps on the Substrate.\
+`Relation Graph` is drived from [oxigraph 0.2.x](https://github.com/oxigraph/oxigraph).

 Using `Relation Graph` Dapps builders can focus on bussiness logic by removing the complexities of Substrate.
 1. one click deploy on substrate.